 The Bank has a robust business model that leverages on its strengths for sustainable value creation.
 It draws “inputs” from Financial, Manufactured, Intellectual, Human, Social and Network, and Natural Capitals as inputs, converts such inputs to “outputs” through its two primary activities of financial intermediation and maturity transformation, leading to outcomes for the benefit of the stakeholders who own and provided capital inputs.
 Integrated reporting based on the International Integrated Reporting Framework requires the disclosure of the business model as one of the content elements in an integrated report.
-Accordingly, the narrative given below provides a guide to the visual depiction of the Business Model on pages 34 and 35 and the Statement of Financial Position on pages 36 and 37.
+Accordingly, the narrative given below provides a guide to the visual depiction of the Business Model and the Statement of Capital Position .

 Inputs refer to the "capitals" or stocks of value the Bank uses as resources for undertaking its activities, or, in other words, the capitals from which the Bank derives value.
 These input capitals include not only financial capital reflected in the Statement of Financial Position, but also what might be termed “off-balance sheet” or "hidden" capitals, like the institutionalised knowledge of the Bank, the brand and reputation the Bank has built over years, or the strength of its stakeholder relationships.
 These inputs are then put to work in the Bank’s business activities – literally capitalised – to generate outputs (the Bank’s key products and services) and outcomes (the value created by the Bank for itself and for its stakeholders as a consequence of the outputs).
 As the Bank’s business model demonstrates, this is a dynamic process where capitals are constantly circulating and value is continuously being created and transformed.
 An integrated report is nothing but the story of this dynamic process across a single year and a snapshot of the Bank’s capital position at the year end .